-Multilateralism in the G20 works through a number of international organizations including the United Nations, IMF, World Bank Group, OECD, WTO, ILO, FSB, and BIS contributing to the process.
-There also exist G20 engagement groups like the Business 20, Civil Society 20, Labor 20, Think 20, and Youth 20 which contribute extensively to the G20 processes.
+Multilateralism in the G20 works through a number of international organizations including the United Nations, IMF, World Bank Group, OECD, WTO, ILO, FSB, and also exist G20 engagement groups like the Business 20, Civil Society 20, Labor 20, Think 20, and Youth 20 which contribute extensively to the G20 processes.
 Given the complex nature of the global policy challenges, multilateral institutions remain critically important in providing safety nets, emergency liquidity, preventing crisis from spreading and for progress in orderly debt restructuring.

 In 2022, there are ample signs of a slowdown in the globalization efforts.

-The world has witnessed the tragic humanitarian crisis in Eastern Europe as a consequence to the war in Ukraine, the western sanctions against Russia wide-ranging lockdowns in China including in key manufacturing hubs all of which have severely impacted the global economy.
+The world has witnessed the tragic humanitarian crisis in Eastern Europe as a consequence to the war in Ukraine, the western sanctions against Russia, wideranging lockdowns in China including in key manufacturing hubs all of which have severely impacted the global economy.
 Multilateral cooperation has thus far not proved successful in peaceful resolution of the war.
 There also remain challenges in securing worldwide access to the COVID-19 tools - tests, therapies and vaccines - to contain the coronavirus pandemic.
-It is in this context, the G20's efforts for Reforms in Multilateral Institutions need to be examined.